-13. Ontario School Board Insurance Exchange (OSBIE):
+11. Ontario School Board Insurance Exchange (OSBIE):

 The Board is a member of the Ontario School Board Insurance Exchange (OSBIE), a reciprocal insurance company licensed under the Insurance Act.
-OSBIE insures general public liability, property damage and certain other risks.
+OSBIE insures general liability, property damage and certain other risks.

-The ultimate premiums over a five-year period are based on the reciprocal's and the Board's actual claims experience.
+The premiums over a five-year period are based on the reciprocal's and the Board's actual claims experience.
 Periodically, the Board may receive a refund or be asked to pay an additional premium based on its pro rata share of claims experience.
-The current five-year term expires December 31, 2021.
+The contract was renewed and will expire December 31, 2026.